FinweLtd/orion360-sdk-basic-hello-ios/README.md

 If you see message “Pod installation complete!”, you are ready to add our Orion360 SDK to your project and start to have fun :)

-Open project directory and you will see OrionImageViewer.xcworkspace added (see Figure 9)
+Open project directory and you will see OrionImageViewer.xcworkspace added (see Figure 9).

 ![screen shot 2018-02-21 at 11 21 07](https://user-images.githubusercontent.com/36510685/36898935-9af0bab4-1e25-11e8-8ebf-346cec8f4142.png)

 Figure 9.
-Project directory’s content after successful pod installation.
+Project directory’s content after successful pod installation

 ## Start new Xcode session